jackgress/UISI/docs/source/index.rst

-Welcome to User Manul UISI documentation!
+Welcome to User Manual UISI documentation!
 =======================================

 A simple example